-The costs, savings, and changes in health insurance coverage presented in this memorandum represent the Office of the Actuary's best estimates for the PPACA.
+The Federal costs and savings, changes in health insurance coverage, and effects on total national health expenditures presented in this memorandum represent the Office of the Actuary's best estimates for the PPACA.
 Although we believe that these estimates are reasonable and fairly portray the likely future effects of this comprehensive package of health care reforms, they are subject to much greater uncertainty than normal.
 The following caveats should be noted, and the estimates should be interpreted cautiously in view of their limitations.

-- These financial and coverage impacts are based on the provisions of the PPACA as proposed by the Senate Majority Leader on November 18, 2009 and do not pertain to other versions of the bill. - Many of the provisions, particularly the coverage proposals, are unprecedented or have been implemented only on a smaller scale (for example, at the State level).
+- These financial and coverage impacts are based on the provisions of the PPACA as passed by the Senate on December 24, 2009 and do not pertain to other versions of the bill. - Many of the provisions, particularly the coverage proposals, are unprecedented or have been implemented only on a smaller scale (for example, at the State level).
 Consequently, little historical experience is available with which to estimate the potential impacts. - The behavioral responses to changes introduced by national health reform legislation are impossible to predict with certainty.
 In particular, the responses of individuals, employers, insurance companies, and Exchange administrators to the new coverage mandates, Exchange options, and insurance reforms could differ significantly from the assumptions underlying the estimates presented here. - The nominal dollar amounts of costs and savings under national health reform are sensitive to the assumed trajectory of future health cost trends.
 Relative measures, such as the cost as a percentage of GDP, are less sensitive. - Due to the very substantial challenges inherent in modeling national health reform proposals, our estimates will vary from those of other experts and agencies.
 Differences in results from one estimating entity to another may tend to cause confusion among policy makers.
 These differences, however, provide a useful reminder that all such estimates are uncertain and that actual future impacts could differ significantly from the estimates of any given organization.
 Indeed, the future costs and coverage effects could lie outside of the range of estimates provided by the various estimators. - The existing number of uninsured persons in the U.S. is difficult to measure, and the number of uninsured persons who are undocumented aliens is considerably more uncertain.
 Medicaid coverage and Exchange premium subsidies under the PPACA are not available to undocumented aliens.
 As a result of these measurement difficulties, the actual costs under the PPACA and the reduction in the number of uninsured persons may be somewhat higher or lower than estimated in this memorandum. - Certain Federal costs and savings were not included in our estimates if (i) a provision would have no, or only a minor, impact; (ii) the legislative language did not provide sufficient detail with which to estimate a provision's impact; or (iii) the estimates are outside of the scope of the Office of the Actuary's expertise and will be prepared by other agencies.
 In particular, we did not include any Federal savings pertaining to the excise tax on high-cost employer-sponsored health insurance coverage, the fees on drugs, devices, and plans, and other non-Medicare revenue provisions of the PPACA, as those estimates are provided by the Department of the Treasury.
+(In contrast, the impacts of these provisions on national health expenditures are reflected.)
 Similarly, Federal administrative expenses associated with the